mohiuddin-khan-shiam/ProductivityTimer/README.md

 # Productivity Timer

-**Productivity Timer** is a comprehensive web application designed to help you manage your time efficiently.
-It combines an event countdown, a Pomodoro timer, and a built-in to-do list into one streamlined tool, making it easier than ever to stay organized and boost your productivity.
+**Productivity Timer** is an all-in-one web application designed to help you manage your time effectively.
+It integrates an event countdown, a Pomodoro timer, and a built-in to-do list in one clean, responsive interface—keeping you organized and boosting your productivity.

 [Live Demo](https://mohiuddin-khan-shiam.github.io/ProductivityTimer/) | [GitHub Repository](https://github.com/mohiuddin-khan-shiam/ProductivityTimer)